MattiaRag/timemaproject/markdowns/part_3.md

 ## Infer the ancestral state reconstruction

 A [R script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/Rscripts/part_3.R) was used to infer the ASR (Ancestral State Reconstruction) on both reduced and extensive datasets.
 For each of the two datasets of COI sequences, two `.tsv` files must be prepared.
 Each file should include two columns: the first column should list the sample names, and the second should indicate the reproductive strategy.
 Reproductive strategies should be encoded as "B" for bisexual species and "P" for parthenogenetic species.
+Transition probabilities between states ranged from 1:100 to 100:1 in increments of 10, with model rates optimized separately for reduced and extended datasets using the respective maximum clade credibility (MCC) tree.
+Stochastic character mapping was conducted on ten trees randomly sampled from the Bayesian posterior distribution for each combination of transition probability and model rate.

 The script accepts as input the following files:
 * [MCC_sampling_reduced.tree](https://github.com/MattiaRag/timemaproject/blob/main/intermediate_files/MCC_sampling_reduced.tree);